gmramella/CatViz/README.md

 # CatViz
-A tool for visualization of Category Theory concepts and constructions
+A tool for visualization of Category Theory concepts and constructions.

 ## Installing